RHINO-Experiment/rhino-daq/README.md

 Utility functions for running an FFT spectrometer with sdr_control.py

 ## pfb_funcs.py
-Utility functions for running a PFB spectrometer with sdr_control.py
+Utility functions for running a PFB spectrometer with sdr_control.py.
+Largely based on the code by Danny Price at https://github.com/telegraphic/pfb_introduction/tree/master

 ## vna_control.py
 Script for communication and data logging with the VNA